Opentrons/opentrons-modules/README.md

 **Windows:**
 Use Arduino IDE to compile:
-Select the correct board file for your project from _Tools->board_ (currently, the thermocycler project uses 'Adafruit Feather M0' board).
+Select the correct board file for your project from _Tools->board_ (Opentrons Thermocycler M0/ Opentrons Magdeck/ Opentrons Tempdeck)

+* NOTE: For Opentrons Thermocycler M0, you will have to set the appropriate flags in the `platform.local.txt` file: Find this file in your Arduino15 folder at `../packages/Opentrons/hardware/samd/1.0.1`.
+Paste this line in the file above: `compiler.cpp.extra_flags=-DDUMMY_BOARD=false -DUSE_GCODES=true -DLID_WARNING=false -DHFQ_PWM=false -DOLD_PID_INTERVAL=true -DHW_VERSION=3` (set appropriate flag values)

 Then select _Sketch->Compile_.

 The build will be saved in a windows temp directory.
 You can check verbose compilation